Emergency Medical Services (EMS)

 Most fire departments send a fire engine (first responder) to all 911 medical calls.
 San Diego Fire-Rescue triages 911 calls and sends a first responder to approximately 65 percent of 911 calls; those in which there is a potentially life threatening condition where every minute counts.
 San Diego County EMS Policy requires two paramedics respond to all 911 life threatening calls.
 Ambulances are staffed with one emergency medical technician (EMT) and one paramedic and first responders have a minimum of one firefighter/paramedic on board.

 With 48 fire stations strategically placed throughout neighborhoods, and an average of 28 ambulances throughout the city, a first responder can arrive on the scene of an emergency more quickly than an ambulance.
 The paramedic/firefighter is soon reinforced by a paramedic ambulance.

-As the City's EMS contractor, Rural/Metro San Diego provides San Diegans with numerous services, including:
+As the City's EMS contractor, AMR provides San Diegans with numerous services, including:

 - 911 Services in the Cities of San Diego, Del Mar, Encinitas, Solana Beach, 4S Ranch and Rancho Santa Fe

 - Inter-facility non-emergency transportation (e.g. hospital to nursing home)

 - Residence to medical facility transportation